 Hair is made primarily of a protein called keratin.
 Hair keratin is formed from 16 amino acids, which become ‘keratinized’ (they form keratin) in the scalp, before hair emerges from the scalps surface.

 Your hair needs amino acids to be sent to the scalp to form keratin and grow hair.
-So you might assume that by consuming loads of amino acids you coginuld increase your hair growth, make your hair thicker and even stop hair loss.
+So you might assume that by consuming loads of amino acids you could increase your hair growth, make your hair thicker and even stop hair loss.
 Although it’s not quite as simple as that, you can improve the health of your hair substantially and quickly by consuming high doses of some key amino acids.

 Which amino acids stimulate hair growth?